The IndexGuidesNews

 Modelcard

-Is a model card in standardized format available that provides comprehensive insight on model architecture, training, fine-tuning, and evaluation are available?
+Is a model card available in standardized format that provides comprehensive insight on model architecture, training, fine-tuning, and evaluation?

 Datasheet